Rules

 Injury, Healing, and System Strain

-Mortal Injury and Stabalization
+Mortal Injury and Stabilization

 Frail